temporalio/documentation/docs/application-development/testing.md

 ## Test Activities

-Activities can be tested with a mock Activity environment, which provides a way to mock Activity context, listen to heartbeats, and cancel the Activity.
+An Activity can be tested with a mock Activity environment, which provides a way to mock Activity context, listen to Heartbeats, and cancel the Activity.
 This allows you to test the Activity in isolation by calling it directly, without needing to create a Worker to run the Activity.

 ### Run an Activity